 Puksta Scholars Program

-The DU Puksta Scholars Program is an enriching four-year scholarship program and community open to Denver high school students who have been accepted to the University of Denver and who have an interest in social justice.
+The DU Puksta Scholars Program is an enriching four-year scholarship program and community open to Colorado high school students who have been accepted to the University of Denver and who have an interest in social justice.

 Puksta Scholar Experience

-Scholars will engage in public work internships and projects.
+Scholars will craft personal Action Plans and carry out collaborative work to address social change issues of interest.
 Throughout the four-year program, Scholars develop a meaningful commitment to community work, develop civic skills, create sustainable community partnerships, and receive mentorship.
-While scholars work on independent or small group public work projects, they also work together as a larger Puksta community, supporting, mentoring, and leading one another in collaboration with staff from DU's Center for Community Engagement to advance Scholarship and Learning (CCESL).
-To see our current Puksta Scholars, check out our Puksta Profiles.
+While scholars work on independent or small group public work projects, they also work together as a larger Puksta community.

 Core Concepts Scholars Learn